 Vancouver Rental Cars

-Because driving to the Lake Louise area is so convenient, there is a potential downside to be aware of.
+Driving to Lake Louise is convenient, but parking can be a major downside.
 In the summer, vehicle congestion and a shortage of Lake Louise parking can be a significant problem.
-In fact, Parks Canada will often close the roads into Lake Louise due to overflowing parking lots.

 If you are staying at a Lake Louise hotel, you’ll be allowed through the roadblocks, but if your travel schedule permits an alternate form of transportation, you may wish to consider it.